larpchronicles/rules/chronicles-rulebook.md

 | 10 | Slay<br>Weapon Proficiency | Murder |

 # Changelog

+## 4.0.5 [2024-04-22]

+* Moved Enhanced Focus from Spirit to Nature
+* Added 10 step turret mobility to Enhanced Focus
+* Adjust Armor values for light, medium, heavy armor

+### Introduction
+* Updated link for calculators.

+### Armor
+* Updated description for standard armor refitting to clarify character may not walk.
+* Updated section name from Armor and Combat to Armor Repair / Refit Armor

+### Combat
+* Updated verbiage for Magic Deliverance to clarify requirements and that it does not grant immunity to silence effects.

+### Effects
+* Added Count section to Effects and clarified that characters may not walk during n-counts that are not Concentration abilities or skills.
+* Updated SLEEP effect to clarify that the effect ends when the target's Body is reduced.
+* Updated SLEEP effect to clarify that the target may not be shaken awake.
+* Updated MAGIC DELIVERANCE to clarify it is still subject to normal casting requirements and does not grant immunity to SILENCE.

+### Mage Skillset
+* Fixed typos for Blood Magic.
+* Updated mage-skillset json for Blood Magic.
+* Updated costs for Attunement.
+* Updated costs for Attunement in mage-skillset json.

+### Stamina Abilities
+* Updated Rapid Refit to clarify that a character may not walk during the 5 second count.
+* Updated wording for Slay as minimum 10 Stamina Points.
+* Updated Stamina-abilities json for Rapid Refit and Slay.

+### Transform Rituals
+* Replaced Claws with Innate Armaments
+* Updated Body to Toughness Expert

+### Inventory
+* Added Loot Split section.

+### Smithing
+* Added Parrying Dagger recipe.

+### Knowledge Skills
+* Added Engineering as a knowledge skill.
+* Added Engineering to knowledge-skills json.

+### Character Creation
+* Added note for section being under construction.

+### Goblin Points
+* Removed mentions of Scrap Parts
+* Updated some clarifications for claiming gold.

+### Glossary
+* Added Parrying Dagger

 ## 3.1.4 [2023-09-27]
 * Introduction: Added registration link for Camp Eastman and clarified link for Camp Illinek.